mtaborda/chalten/README.md

 At the time we wrote this model, there were no implementation that we liked.
 The Smalltalk implementation was not enough and Chronology did not satisfy our needs.

 ##What I need to use Chaltén?
-Just download a fresh image of Pharo (http://www.pharo.org) and in a workspace do-it this:
+Download a fresh image of Pharo (http://www.pharo.org) and in a workspace do-it this:

-    "In a 3.x image"
-    Gofer it
-        smalltalkhubUser: 'Pharo' project: 'MetaRepoForPharo30';
-        package: 'ConfigurationOfChalten';
-    load.
-    (Smalltalk at: #ConfigurationOfChalten) load.

-    "or in a 4.x image"
-    Gofer it
-        smalltalkhubUser: 'Pharo' project: 'MetaRepoForPharo40';
-        package: 'ConfigurationOfChalten';
-    load.
-    (Smalltalk at: #ConfigurationOfChalten) load.
+    Metacello new
+        configuration: 'Chalten';
+        githubUser: 'mtaborda' project: 'chalten' commitish: 'master' path: 'src';
+        load

+Or just install stable version from the configuration browser.

 ##Why is it called Chaltén?
 El Chaltén (http://www.elchalten.com/) is a village settled inside National Park Los Glaciares, in the heart of the patagonic southern mountains, at the foot of mythical Mt.
 Fitz Roy.